eduvpn/documentation/DEPLOY_CENTOS.md

 [Cloud](https://wiki.centos.org/Download) images.

-If you have a more complicated setup, we recommend to manually walk through the deploy script and manually follow the steps.
+If you have a more complicated setup, we recommend to manually walk through the deploy script and follow the steps.

 ## Base Deploy